Z9 ransomware removal instructions

-We recommend not to open attachments or web links that are included in irrelevant emails, especially if they are received from unknown, suspicious addresses.
+Do not open attachments or web links that are included in irrelevant emails, especially if they are received from unknown, suspicious addresses.
 All software and files should be downloaded from official, trustworthy websites and via direct links.
-Other sources, tools like third party downloaders (and installers) Peer-to-Peer networks like torrents, eMule, questionable, unofficial websites, etc., should not be used.
+Other sources, tools such as third party downloaders (and installers) Peer-to-Peer networks such as torrents, eMule, dubious, unofficial websites, etc., should not be used.
 Furthermore, installed software should be updated via tools and/or implemented functions that are provided by official developers.
-The same applies its activation.
-It is worth mentioning that it is not legal to activate software by using various 'cracking tools (unofficial activation tools) One more important thing is to scan the operating system for threats regularly and do that with a reputable anti-spyware or antivirus software software that is always up to date.
-If your computer is already infected with Z9, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+The same applies to activation.
+It is illegal to activate software using 'cracking tools (unofficial activation tools).
+Scan the operating system regularly for threats with reputable anti-spyware or antivirus software that is up to date.
+If your computer is already infected with Z9, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

 Text presented in the pop-up window:

 All FILES ENCRYPTED "RSA1024"

 All YOUR FILES HAVE BEEN ENCRYPTED!!!
 IF YOU WANT TO RESTORE THEM, WRITE US TO THE E-MAIL email@example.com

 IN THE LETTER WRITE YOUR ID, YOUR ID 1E857D00